 Today's corporate executives face a rapidly changing risk environment that extends far beyond traditional concerns like corporate espionage or threats from disgruntled employees.
 As Global Security Directors know, executive protection now encompasses:

-• Geopolitical Volatility: Political and social tensions have amplified scrutiny of corporate leaders, placing them at the center of blame for economic downturns and business decisions.
+Geopolitical Volatility: Political and social tensions have amplified scrutiny of corporate leaders, placing them at the center of blame for economic downturns and business decisions, with 86% of leaders believing a catastrophic cyberattack stemming from geopolitical tensions is likely within the next two years.

-• Constant Exposure: With the blurring line between personal and professional lives, security teams must now protect executives across multiple environments, not just the office.
+Constant Exposure: With the blurring line between personal and professional lives, security teams must now protect executives across multiple environments, not just the office—particularly critical since homes saw the highest rate of threats to high-profile individuals in 2024.

 The reactive approach of deploying bodyguards or physical security without intelligence-driven context simply cannot address these evolving risks effectively.